 THC [tetrahydrocannabinol] and CBD [cannabidiol] are both active cannabinoids that occur in cannabis.
 There are actually dozens of cannabinoids.
 The two that we know the most about are THC and CBD.

 THC is the cannabinoid that is responsible for the feeling of euphoria or “high.”
 CBD doesn’t create a high.
 The right amount of CBD can also help relieve the feelings of anxiety sometimes associated with THC for a more gentle, relaxing experience.

 Terpenes are a class of organic compounds, produced by a variety of plants, not just cannabis.
 Terpenes give different strains of cannabis their distinctive smell.
 The most common cannabis terpenes include alpha-pinene, beta-pinene, myrcene, limonene, caryophyllene and linalool.
 Terpenes may also be responsible for the different effects that different strains of cannabis can have.
 Most terpenes are lost during the process of decarboxylation (heating cannabis oil to activate the THC) and need to be re-added to maintain the unique characteristic of a certain strain.
-For example, our Indica PM tincture has terpenes re-added to it that are common in indica strains.

 Butane hash oil (BHO) is concentrated cannabis oil.
 It is the most potent cannabis product because of its high concentration of THC.
 The solvent extraction process used to make BHO is also used throughout the food and fragrance industries to create extracts and concentrates.
 Once processed, virtually all of the butane is removed from the final product.
 We are proud to say that our oil has less than 99 PPM (parts per million) which is well below the state mandated limit of 500 PPM.